Dr. Zinaida Vasilyeva

 Zinaida Vasilyeva holds a PhD in Anthropology from the University of Neuchâtel, Switzerland.
 Her doctoral dissertation entitled “From Skills to Selves: Recycling ‘Soviet DIY’ in Post-Soviet Russia” explores how meanings and values attributed to manual knowledge and skills and do-it-yourself practices in the late Soviet society shifted and changed after the dissolution of the Soviet political and economic order.

-Before joining the MCTS in 2018, she worked as a guest researcher at the Department of Anthropology of the University of California, Berkley (2016) and at Leibniz-Institut für Länderkunde, Leipzig (2017).
+Before joining the TUM STS Department in 2018, she worked as a guest researcher at the Department of Anthropology of the University of California, Berkeley (2016) and at Leibniz-Institut für Länderkunde, Leipzig (2017).
 From 2013 to 2015, she served as executive director of the project “Russian Computer Scientists at Home and Abroad” at the MCTS Center of the European University in St. Petersburg.

 - Anthropology of science and technologies